Three Kings on DVD – The DVDfever Review

 The film also stars Nora Dunn as roving reporter Adriana Cruz, plus there are typical army men roles for Scream‘s Jamie Kennedy as Walter Wogaman and Forrest Gump‘s Mykelti Williamson as Colonel Horn.

 As well as the picture being anamorphic and in the original 2.35:1 widescreen ratio, the detail is striking in all the right places.
-However, you may be forgiven for thinking that the colours look rather washed-out at times, but all is not lost when you read the statement at the beginning of the film :
+However, you may be forgiven for thinking that the colours look rather washed-out at times, but all is not lost when you read the statement at the beginning of the film :“The makers of Three Kings used visual distorion and unusual colors in some scenes of this film.
+They intentionally used these unconventional techniques to enhance the emotional intensity of the storyline.”

 There’s less explosions to hear than I thought there would be, but the total number of action sounds is plenty and is well juxtaposed with atmosphere and Coen brothers regular Carter Burwell providing the score.

-Jam-packed just isn't the word for it.
-There's oodles of extras here that'll take you days to fully get to grips with.
+And when it comes to the extras, jam-packed just isn’t the word for it.
+There’s oodles of extras here that’ll take you days to fully get to grips with.

 First we’ll start with the weakest of the lot though – Cast and Crew.
 I’d expect a biog and filmog of each character listed here, but it’s just a brief cast list of the principal players and that’s it.
 There are several pages of Production Notes detailing the film’s origins, the historical basis, the use of as many Iraqi people as possible as extras and the way some scenes in the film use different film stocks thus to recreate the harsh, colourless documentary feel, especially early on.

 A 22-minute Behind-the-scenes Documentary takes you through the filming process with comments and chat from the main members of the cast and crew.
 The Tour of the Iraqi Village Set takes 10 minutes and does exactly what it says on the tin.
-The Director's Video Journal is a personal 14-minute piece shot by David O. Russell as he films various moments in his life during the movie's gestation period.
+The Director’s Video Journal is a personal 14-minute piece shot by David O Russell as he films various moments in his life during the movie’s gestation period.

 There are four Deleted scenes which were probably best left out but are still interesting and can be viewed with commentary from the director or as nature intended, a 7-minute discussion on cinematography with an Interview with Director of Photography Newton Thomas Sigel, a rather inconsequential 2-minute piece entitled An Intimate Look at the Acting Process with Ice Cube directed by Spike Jonze and Special Photography, a selection of on-set photo.

-Reaching the end of the extras section, you'll find the original Theatrical Trailer in anamorphic 16:9 widescreen but it does give too much away so watch it after you've seen the film, a feature-length Director's Commentary track, plus another one too from producers Charles Roven and Edward L. McDonnell.
+Reaching the end of the extras section, you’ll find the original Theatrical Trailer in anamorphic 16:9 widescreen but it does give too much away so watch it after you’ve seen the film, a feature-length Director’s Commentary track, plus another one too from producers Charles Roven and Edward L McDonnell.

 Finally, to be found where you can, are Hidden Bunkers, which provide passwords for use on the official Three Kings Website.
 I found two of these, but how many are there?